 Paper Wrapped Chicken (Ji Bao Gai) That’s a Wrap! 纸包鸡

 This is another dish from the hubster that lands on the favorite list for all three kids and me, Paper-wrapped chicken (纸包鸡) aka Foil-wrapped chicken.
-Wes learned how to make Ji Bao Gai from his mom when he was in medical school in Chicago.
+Wes learned how to make Ji Bao Gai from his mom during medical school.
 It’s a dish rarely found in restaurants, a true Cantonese down-home dish.
 So, if he wanted foil-wrapped chicken, he had to learn how to make it and that’s exactly what he did.

 Cantonese Soul Food (Ji Bao Gai 纸包鸡)